 Read on to find out the best way to shuck an oyster so you can enjoy this fresh ocean treat as quickly as possible.

 Before you get to the tricky part of opening your oyster, you’ll need to give it a clean first, to make sure none of the ocean grit gets in.
 Slurping down a fresh oyster is rather ruined if you’re picking bits of sand out of your teeth afterward.

 Naturally, you want to eat your oysters while they’re still alive – unless you plan to cook them, in which case, you want to be sure to cook them alive.

 To determine whether or not your oyster is alive when you pry open the shell, you can scrape the prongs of a fork over the outer edge of the flesh.
 If the oyster shrinks back in its shell, you know it is alive.

 If you find an oyster with an open shell, throw it away.
 If the shell is damaged or open, it means that oyster is dead.

-How To Open An Oyster Shell
+How To Open Oysters

 Other items that can be helpful include: